NREL/SSRS/README.rst

 Usage
 --------------

-The Jupyter notebooks in examples/ show the usage of SSRS for a given region.
+The Jupyter notebooks in notebooks/ and python scripts in examples/ show the usage of SSRS for a given region.
 For instance, ssrs simulation in uniform mode for a 60 km by 50 km region in Wyoming and simulating 500 eagles travelling north can be implemented using the following code:

 .. _notebook: notebooks/sample_ssrs_uniform.ipynb